A tradition of contemplative wisdom

 Christian Mysticism is the contemplative spine of the Christian tradition.
 It is not a separate religion or sect.
 It is the strand within Christianity that has always pointed past doctrine, past liturgy, past image, to the direct encounter with what the tradition variously calls God, the ground of the soul, the Cloud of Unknowing, the divine darkness, the inner light.

-The lineage runs from Augustine (Confessions) in the fourth century through Bernard of Clairvaux (Sermons on the Song of Songs) and the Cistercians, through the Rhineland masters Meister Eckhart (Sermons), Tauler (Sermons), and the anonymous author of the Theologia Germanica, through the English contemplatives Julian of Norwich (Revelations of Divine Love) and the Cloud of Unknowing, into the Spanish Golden Age with John of the Cross (Dark Night of the Soul) and Teresa of Avila (Interior Castle), on through Brother Lawrence (The Practice of the Presence of God) and the French school, and into the modern era with figures like Bede Griffiths and Anthony de Mello who carried the contemplative current into dialogue with Eastern nondual traditions.
+The lineage runs from Augustine (Confessions) in the fourth century, through the Byzantine East where Symeon the New Theologian insisted that the divine light is to be seen in this life and not believed in at second hand, through Bernard of Clairvaux (Sermons on the Song of Songs) and the Cistercians, through the Rhineland masters Meister Eckhart (Sermons), Tauler (Sermons), and the anonymous author of the Theologia Germanica, through the English contemplatives Julian of Norwich (Revelations of Divine Love) and the Cloud of Unknowing, into the Spanish Golden Age with John of the Cross (Dark Night of the Soul) and Teresa of Avila (Interior Castle), on through Brother Lawrence (The Practice of the Presence of God) and the French school, and into the modern era with figures like Bede Griffiths and Anthony de Mello who carried the contemplative current into dialogue with Eastern nondual traditions.

-What unites the lineage is the conviction that the encounter with the divine is not finally a matter of belief but of lived recognition.
-The mystics use Christian language because that is the soil they grew in, but the experience they describe of self emptying, of unknowing, of the soul finding its ground beyond all images, repeats with striking similarity across traditions.
-Read alongside the Advaita masters or the Sufis or the Buddhists of the Middle Way, the family resemblance is unmistakable.
+Across nine centuries the lineage holds one conviction: the encounter with the divine is lived, not merely believed.
+The mystics use Christian language because that is the soil they grew in, but the experience they describe of self emptying, of unknowing, of the soul finding its ground beyond all images, repeats across traditions that never read one another.
+Read alongside the Advaita masters or the Sufis or the Buddhists of the Middle Way, the kinship is hard to miss.

 The Christian mystics have a particular gift for the language of love and union.
 Where Advaita says not two, the mystics say the soul and God are one.
 Where the Buddhists describe emptiness, John of the Cross writes of the dark night in which all attachments fall away.
-The vocabulary is different.
-The pointing is the same.
+Only the vocabulary changes.

 On video